 - If you’d like to communicate directly with other employers in our community, sign up for BBPDX’s Switchboard.
 This platform is structured around offers and asks to help connect people in need with real solutions.

-- The National Council of Nonprofits has put together a step-by-step guide for nonprofits figuring out their next steps and making critical decisions: Nonprofits and Coronavirus, COVID-19.
+- The National Council of Nonprofits has a step-by-step guide for nonprofits figuring out their next steps and making critical decisions: Nonprofits and Coronavirus, COVID-19.

 Resources for Parents

-- For parents who are homeschooling, click here to learn more about Scholastic Learn at Home, a program that’s offering 20 days of free access for up to 3 hours per day.
-Or sign up for the PBS Daily newsletter to get more ideas for activities you can use for play time and learning time.
+- Homeschooling parents, click here to learn more about Scholastic Learn at Home, a program offering 20 days of free access for up to 3 hours per day.
+Or sign up for the PBS Daily newsletter to get more ideas for activities you can use for playtime and learning time.

-- If you want to know how to talk to your kids about the virus, click here.
-Or if your family is feeling extra stressed during this uncertain time, click here for ways you can de-stress together.
+- If your family is feeling extra stressed during COVID-19, click here for ways you can de-stress together.

-- Due to COVID-19, local nonprofit, INCIGHT, is providing distance learning options for teen students stuck at home during the pandemic.
-The INCIGHTFUL Transitions Curriculum is designed for high school students who are preparing for life after high school.
+- Due to COVID-19, local nonprofit INSIGHT, is providing distance learning options for teen students stuck at home during the pandemic.
+High school students who are preparing for life after high school are the target audience for the INCIGHTFUL Transitions Curriculum.
 For more information and for a free demo lesson, go to incight.org/curriculum.